caspii/casparwre.de/_posts/2017-08-30-how_to_quit_facebook.md

 ---
 layout: post
-title: Quitting Facebook is easy.
+title: Leaving Facebook is easy.
 Here's how.
 ---

 Facebook is awful.